Four years ago today, Joseph Jaedon was placed into our arms in the Babies R Us parking lot.

 For two weeks we jumped through countless hoops and spent hours on the phone.

 On January 31, 2014 morning broke over grief that would not let me breathe.
-Rain trickled down windows as I stared from my bed through cruel imaginations towards a cloudy sky above.
+Rain trickled down windows as I stared from my bed through cruel imaginations of what his life could be like.

 I’d spent the night awake- wondering where he’d end up.
 Who would raise him?
 Would this beloved biological brother to our youngest daughters be raised away from them and us?
 Would he be harmed?
-I grieved horrifically while fighting panic attacks.
+I grieved horrifically while fighting anxiety.

 Fear.
 Clenched.
 Hard.